johnwcchau/libretto/README.md

-# SK-ll #
+# SK-ll
-A web GUI for Scikit-learn, which can be extended to Keras/pytorch/any other machine learning packages.
-The goal of this project is to create a coding-free environment with easy to use toolset for "everyday" machine learning.
+A drag-and-drop pipeline designer for Scikit-learn, which can be extended to Keras/pytorch/any other machine learning packages.
+The goal of this project is to create a code-less, think-more environment for everyone's everyday machine learning.

+## Features

+- Intergrated with well-known Scikit-learn framework, and supports related libraries
+- Easy to use designer, top-to-bottom straight-forward pipeline
+- Platform independent web interface
+- Easy model deployment